Jennings SSDI/SSI Disabling Conditions Lawyer

 SSDI/SSI Disabling Conditions Law Firm Serving Jennings, Lake Charles And Southwest Louisiana

 Our lead Social Security Disability lawyer, Damon Beard, earned his undergraduate degree in microbiology and pre-med studies.
 He understands the Social Security Administration’s listed criteria for various impairments better than most attorneys, and that knowledge helps him obtain the proper medical records and tests to convince the hearing judge to award benefits.

 The Townsley Law Firm has secured benefits for both physical conditions and mental impairments, including:

 - Disorders of the spine (herniated disk, cervical fractures, etc.)

 - Ischemic heart disease or chronic heart failure

 - Panic attacks and anxiety disorders

 This is not a complete list of the recognized impairments, but the SSA regularly rejects claims in all of these categories.
 If you do not strictly meet the requirements of a particular listing, you may still qualify based on your age (50 or older), residual functional capacity, education and job skills, past relevant work and the availability of suitable jobs in your vicinity.

 We give a fighting chance to people who cannot hope to fight the Social Security Administration on their own.
-Call our Jennings SSDI/SSI disabling conditions attorney at 337-377-0584 or 800-216-6808 or contact us online.
+Call our Jennings SSDI/SSI disabling conditions attorney at 337-377-0584 or contact us online.